 No need to modify healthy teeth.

+It is common to look at the benefits of a dental implant vs a bridge.
 Traditionally, replacing a lost tooth meant having a dental bridge custom designed and placed to fill the gap in your smile.
 Though durable and highly lifelike in appearance, a bridge relies on the support of the healthy teeth that remain closest to the gap.
 To support it, the teeth must be modified to accommodate the crowns on either side of the replacement tooth.
-However, another benefit of dental Implants is your dentist can place a lifelike crown on top of the prosthetic root, eliminating the need to alter more of your healthy tooth structure.
+However, another benefit of dental Implants is your dentist can place a lifelike crown on top of the prosthetic root.
+This eliminates the need to alter more of your healthy tooth structure.

-No need to rely on clasps and/or adhesives.
+No need to rely on clasps and/or messy adhesives.

 Patients who’ve lost several or all of their teeth on the upper and/or lower dental ridges have long depended on partial and complete dentures to rebuild their smiles.
-Like dental bridges, modern dentures are designed to closely match your natural teeth in appearance, yet lack the support of root-like anchors.
+Like dental bridges, modern dentures are designed to closely match your natural teeth in appearance.
+Unfortunately, they lack the support of root-like anchors.
 By contrast, implant-supported dentures provide high-quality smile restoration with the added benefits of implanted, prosthetic roots so you can avoid the need for clasps and/or adhesives to hold your new teeth in place.

 After losing one or more teeth, dental implants may be the most beneficial way of replacing them, especially for your long-term oral health.
 To learn more, schedule a consultation by calling us at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.